dansteingart/without_the_hot_air/pages_md/SEwtHA_31.md

 Figure 31.2 shows where the carbon is.
 Most of it – 40 000 Gt – is in the ocean (in the form of dissolved CO<sub>2</sub> gas, carbonates, living plant and

 <img src="figure246.png" width="411" height="569" />
-<span class="figurenumber">Figure 31.2.</span> Estimated amounts of carbon, in gigatons, in accessible places on the earth.
+<div class='caption'><span class="figurenumber">Figure 31.2.</span> Estimated amounts of carbon, in gigatons, in accessible places on the earth.
 (There’s a load more carbon in rocks too; this carbon moves round on a timescale of millions of years, with a long-term balance between carbon in sediment being subducted at tectonic plate boundaries, and carbon popping out of volcanoes from time to time.
-For simplicity I ignore this geological carbon.)
+For simplicity I ignore this geological carbon.)</div>

 animal life, and decaying materials).
 Soils and vegetation together contain about 3700 Gt.
 Accessible fossil fuels – mainly coal – contain about 1600 Gt.
 Finally, the atmosphere contains about 600 Gt of carbon.